puppetlabs/horsewhisperer/README.md

     template <typename FlagType>
     bool SetFlag(std::string flag_name, FlagType value)

+The vlevel value can be accessed with by calling GetFlag

+    GetFlag<int>("vlevel")

 ### Configuring the global context

 The banner message displayed by the `--help` flag can be set with the `SetHelpBanner` function.